All about toothbrush DNA testing

 - Non-invasive and discreet

-- Up to 35 DNA markers analysed
+- Up to 35 DNA markers analysed if a profile can be retrieved

 Toothbrush DNA testing is the latest addition to AlphaBiolabs DNA relationship testing services.
 Our in-house geneticists have undertaken viability studies to prove that used toothbrushes can be a good source of DNA.